OrkoHunter/orkohunter/content/blog/backstage-platform/index.md

 ![Plugins everywhere meme](./plugins-everywhere.jpg)

-If you analyze your entire tech stack, you will surprised how many of them support writing plugins.
+If you analyze your entire tech stack, you will be surprised how many of them support writing plugins.
 From your database to your CI provider.
 From Kubernetes to Docker.
 From Figma to a Raspberry pi.

 And if any of these products are open source, you can do more than just extending them.
 You can technically change them from their very core.